r-Techsupport/rTS_Wiki/docs/safety-security/disk-encryption.md

 - Windows 7 or later
 - MacOS X 10.6 or later
-- Linux 2.6 or later
+- Linux Kernel version 2.6 or later

 ## Installing VeraCrypt

 To install VeraCrypt, follow these steps:

-1. Download the VeraCrypt installer from the [official website](https://veracrypt.codeplex.com/).
+1. Download the VeraCrypt installer from the [official website](https://www.veracrypt.fr/en/Home.html).
 2. Run the installer and follow the on-screen prompts to install VeraCrypt.
 3. Once installed, launch VeraCrypt and follow the steps to create an encrypted volume or encrypt an entire disk.

 ### Creating an Encrypted Volume

-To create an encrypted volume using VeraCrypt, follow these steps:
+To create an encrypted volume using VeraCrypt:

 1. Launch VeraCrypt and select "Create Volume".
 2. Select "Create an encrypted file container".